 While 60,000 books have been handed out since the program launched in 2003, more than ten and a half thousand were distributed to 17 schools in the weeks before Christmas 2020, making the biggest impact in the program’s history.

 “Our Building Forever strategy includes enhancing literacy and numeracy skills at a very young age,” says Kelly Brenton, De Beers Group Social Performance Manager for the NWT.
 “The enhancement of the program this year enabled us to increase the number of recipients of the books to students.
 We continually seek opportunities to promote STEM-related fields of study, including the incorporation of activity kits that promote science, math and engineering.
 We are hoping these activities will inspire students to pursue future roles in this area.”

 This program, combined with the donation of 330 computers to schools in nine NWT communities to assist students adapt to the new e-learning platforms resulting from the impact of COVID-19, is a demonstration of De Beers’s commitment to leaving a positive legacy.
-From Russia to Canada, initiatives like these are empowering people who live and work around diamond mines, not only now but for generations to come.
+Initiatives like these are empowering people who live and work around diamond mines, not only now but for generations to come.
 Often, educational programs sit within wider community investment initiatives as diamond companies partner with local authorities to assess what is required and how they can best give their support.
 Murowa Diamond Mines in Zimbabwe, for example, works with the government to maintain roads, provide electricity to health centers and schools and water reticulation systems.